As a result of conscious and unconscious propaganda from the media, many naive souls believe that a heavy bench press equals knockout power.

 The path of a punch: Legs > Hips > Torso > Shoulders > Arms > Fist > Target

 During the 1980s, Russian researcher V.I.
-Filiminov discovered the arm accounted for about 24% of the power in a punch.
+Filiminov discovered that the arm accounts for about 24% of the power in a punch.
 The rest 76% come from the torso (chest, back, abs) and the lower body.

 The only thing that the best skateboarders do is skating.
-You will almost never see a skater in the gym lifting weights or jumping.
+You will never see a skater in the gym lifting weights or jumping.
 It’s all practice, practice, smoke, practice.

-1. Genetics, Motivation, Passion, Technique
+- Genetics, Motivation, Passion, Technique

-2. Heavy bag, Mitts, Sparring
+- Heavy bag, Mitts, Sparring

-3. Sledge hammer work, Kinetic chain work, Heavy weight throws…
+- Sledgehammer work, Kinetic chain work, Heavy weight throws…

-99. Bench press
+- Bench press